I got a call a few years ago – completely out of the blue – from a public television producer in New York.

 From a marketing perspective, creating the definitive web page on the canal’s most iconic song made great sense for me, since part of my living is performing canal music in concerts for adults and school kids.

-In other words, when people were searching that year for “Erie Canal song” or “lyrics for a mule named sal,” I wanted them to find me and my website.
+In other words, when people were searching during the bicentennial year for “Erie Canal song” or “lyrics for a mule named sal,” I wanted them to find me and my website.

 Or perhaps they’re having a conference on the canal and could use a speaker or performer….